ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftLanding.rst

 IAircraftLanding
 ================

-.. py:class:: IAircraftLanding
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftLanding

    object

    Interface used to access the landing options for an aircraft in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftLanding

 Overview
 --------